 4. Educate yourself.
 A follow up to the end of my last point.
 I’ve given Beverly a long list of books that are a good place to start but there is so much more out there.
 Following trans and nonbinary activists online is a great way to learn from someone’s experience in real time.
 My Genderation make great trans films and projects on YouTube, a mixture of fun things and informative documentaries.
 Google is a free resource to learn more, and you can request books at your local libraries.
 Trans charities are a great place to go to find useful resources, Stonewall, Gendered Intelligence and Mermaids are three you can start with.
 Also, there are Facebook groups made especially for cis people to ask questions and learn in a non-judgmental space and allow for accidents and clumsy language.
 I also recommend looking into some of my past content as I have talked about my personal experience with gender across platforms like instagram, youtube, twitter and this blog.

 5. MONEY!
 Redirect your cash.
 One way is supporting trans charities.
 Think about things you like to buy for yourself or others as presents and find some trans creatives who make something like it (because there will be many, trust me!) many trans people have their own small businesses or are freelancers of some kind.
 Support local shops and businesses that also provide a safe space for trans people to go and have groups.
 If you don’t often have a lot of money to spare, there are other ways you can fundraise for charities.
 I recommend you read up on some and decide which you would like to support and ask them directly the ways you can help.
 Some examples are the recycling schemes, many charities accept or are part of the ink cartridge scheme, or you can decide to make your Facebook birthday fundraiser for them.
 But all in all, support trans people all year round, not just when we are being attacked again from whatever news source, celebrity, or politician.
+Consider buying me a coffee for the free content and labour I put in to creating posts like these.

 Being trans can be really lonely, and many trans people also overlap with other marginalised communities.
 It’s important to support all trans people not just the skinny, white, non-disabled, cis-passing ones.
 Fill your feeds with diversity of all kinds.
 Learn to open your mind and get used to a bruised ego, it comes with the territory of learning to be a better ally.
 You won’t always do the right thing, no one is expecting or demanding perfection.
 We just want more people to try.